AndroidPillars/Git/README.md

 ```ruby
 git checkout branch-one
 ```
   <b>Where</b>,
+  &nbsp;
   - git checkout branch-one mentions that, we are Switching from master Branch to branch-one Branch.

 <b>For Merging from Other Branch to the master Branch</b>,
 ```ruby
 git merge First-Branch
 ```
   <b>Where</b>,
+  &nbsp;
   - git merge First-Branch mentions that, we are merging the files from branch-one Branch to master Branch.

 <b>For Creating New Branch in Github</b>,
 - Click <b>Branch: master</b> in the Github project Repository where you can create other Branch.